Commercial New Construction Performance Program

 Once an energy model is reviewed and approved, the first instalment of the capital incentive is paid, which is equal to 10 per cent of the total capital incentive, as verified by the model, to a maximum of $25,000.

-For the additional energy model rebate, submit an invoice for the energy model and receive 50 per cent of the cost, up to a maximum of $15,000.
+For the additional energy model rebate, submit an invoice for the energy model and receive 50 per cent of the associated program participation fees, up to a maximum of $15,000.

 Both of these incentives are paid out at this time.